ekrauser/ekrauser.github.io/_posts/2024-08-16-unifiEAPTLS.md

 MAKE SURE APs ARE SET TO STATIC

-Enable for wireless networks, add the IP address of the NPS server, leave the port, and paste in the secret and save
+Enable for wireless networks, add the IP address of the NPS server, leave the port at 1812 and 1813, and paste in the secret and save

 TODO ADD EAPTLS3 PIC